sassoftware/viya4-iac-k8s/README.md

 Deployment with vSphere requires a Linux image that can be used as the basis for your machines.
 This image requires the following minimal settings:

-- Ubuntu Linux LTS 20.04 minimal installation
+- Ubuntu Linux LTS 20.04 or 22.04 minimal installation
 - 2 CPUs
 - 4 GB of memory
 - 8 GB disk, thin provisioned